Krystex/Fretboard/README.md

 ## Develop
 This webapp is written in React with svg.
 The files are bundled with [esbuild](https://esbuild.github.io).

-All the computations for music theory are bundled in `src/musictheory.js`.
+All the computations for music theory can be found in `src/musictheory.js`.